njcssa/spring_wombatnotes/wombat14.md

 ## Notes:

+### do now:

+- write a while loop down on your paper which outputs the numbers 0-10 inclusive

 ### practicing while loops together:

 - i'm going to make up some while loops and you all are going to predict the loop count and output